dialoguebranch/dlb-web/README.md

 For additional information please refer to www.dialoguebranch.com and specifically the documentation available at www.dialoguebranch.com/docs

+## First Things First
+Whether you want to deploy or develop on this code, first make sure you have pulled both this `dlb-web` repository and the `dlb-core-java` repository to your local machine.
+If your git folder is `${GIT}`, your folder structure should look like this:

+* `${GIT}`/dialoguebranch/dlb-core-java/
+* `${GIT}`/dialoguebranch/dlb-web/

 ## 1. Deploying a Standalone Dialogue Branch Web Service using Docker
 The quickest way to start playing with a Dialogue Branch Web Service is to deploy a simple, stand- alone instance as a Docker container.
 To do so, follow these steps:

 ### 1.1.
-Checkout all required code
-Make sure you have pulled both this `dlb-web` repository and the `dlb-core-java` repository to your local machine.
-If your git folder is `${GIT}`, your folder structure should look like this:

-* `${GIT}`/dialoguebranch/dlb-core-java/
-* `${GIT}`/dialoguebranch/dlb-web/

-### 1.2.
 Prepare configurations
 * Create a `gradle.properties` file in the `dlb-web/dlb-web-service/` folder by copying the existing `gradle.docker-standalone.properties`.
 This contains workable default configuration values.
 * Prepare a `users.xml` file in the `dlb-web/dlb-web-service/config/` folder (copy the existing